jwarley/bitd_v2/README.md

 ### Sidebar

-Various functionalities are available through the sidebar: the user switcher, up to 6 rollable dice, a private/personal memo pad, toggles for dark mode and hiding the sidebar, and other tools.
+Various functionalities are available through the sidebar: the user switcher, rollable dice, a private/personal memo pad, toggles for dark mode and hiding the sidebar, and other tools.
 All information is preserved between sessions and saved in the browser's [localStorage](https://developer.chrome.com/docs/devtools/storage/localstorage/).

 ## License